Anyueow/personal-finance-tracker/README.md

 2. If data is not being processed:
    - Check Lambda function logs in CloudWatch
-   - Verify S3 bucket permissions
+   - Verify S3 bucket permissions and event triggers
+   - Ensure both Lambda functions have the pandas layer
    - Check processor logs on EC2

 3. If database connection fails: